 But that joy alone could not deliver me through grief—for in the days when I exclusively thought of her gain, I also exclusively wanted to join her.
 I would tell God that if he wanted to take me to heaven where my daughter lived, then yes, I would desire to fly ahead too.
 But after every similar prayer, I was still on earth, surrounded by each death-foretelling shadow.

 Enlivened by Heavenly Good

 When my hospital nurse wheeled me out of the delivery room without those most precious pounds, she told me and my husband that she needed to re-evaluate her life based upon the strength she had witnessed in me.
-I had never felt closer to death than when within those four hospital walls—in fact, within that room I first envisioned that I might soon reside heaven-side.
+I had never felt closer to death than when within those hospital walls—in fact, within that room I first envisioned that I might soon reside heaven-side.
 The strength this nurse witnessed was most certainly not my own.

-This conversation was my first experience of the heavenly good God can bring from this kind of devastation.
+This conversation was my first intake of the heavenly good God can bring from this kind of devastation.
 And so, from that early hour, I knew to my core that closeness with my daughter was in our joint union to the Lord whose purposes enliven us both.

 Yet, when two people share a life-altering experience, a nearness can develop.
-In some sense, that is what I felt with my daughter; we had both endured a life-altering experience together, her earthly life ending within me and my life carrying her death.
+In some sense, that is what I felt with my daughter: we had both endured a life-altering experience together, her earthly life ending within me and my life carrying her death.
 To venture into recollection of that grief was also to revisit my bond with her.
 If I could not join her through death, I could still “join” her in the magnitude of my sorrow over those last moments.
 But in time, I gained the full impetus to surrender to God the sorrow of the loss, should that be his will—content to remember my daughter outside of the pain.